joindin/joindin-api/README.md

 ### Generating the API Docs

+The API docs can be found here: [http://joindin.github.io/joindin-api/](http://joindin.github.io/joindin-api/).
+Their source code lives on the ``gh-pages`` branch, and changes should be submitted in pull requests against that branch.

-The API docs are written in markdown and rendered by [Jekyll](http://jekyllrb.com/), a ruby gem.
+Docs are written in markdown and rendered by [Jekyll](http://jekyllrb.com/), a ruby gem.
 You can test this locally by doing the following

 * Get set up - the best instructions are GitHub's own and they keep these up to date: [https://help.github.com/articles/using-jekyll-with-pages](https://help.github.com/articles/using-jekyll-with-pages).